frederic-perez/AmE-dictionary/data/idioms.md

 __full of shit__ :two: _slang_ _rude_ Unreliable or ridiculous; saying unfounded, incorrect, or nonsensical things. _You can’t listen to Sean, he’s full of shit!
 He doesn’t know any more about robotics than we do.
 All these new touchy-feely parenting books are full of shit, if you ask me._
 __funny feeling__ An intuition or premonition about something; a sense of foreknowledge about a situation, condition, or set of circumstances.
 __gag me with a spoon__ An expression of disgust or annoyance.
+__geek out__ _v_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
+Especially used when you need to do or say something highly technical and don’t have time to explain: “Pardon me while I geek out for a moment.”
 __gentleman’s agreement__ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
 __get (one’s) ears lowered__ To get a haircut, especially to a length that reveals one’s ears.
 __get (one’s) goat__ To annoy or anger one. _That guy just gets my goat every time he opens his mouth._